svnnnies/Operating-Systems-CS332011/README.md

-Layth Alabed's work for Operating System (producer and consumer problem)
+Layth Alabed's work for Operating Systems (producer and consumer problem)

 # Operating-Systems-CS332011
 Contains code for Producer and Consumer problem for Operating System at Kent State